 In plain terms, a campaign has to resonate with the public.
 It also has to communicate the right message in order to be understood by the right audience.

-A large part of my day is building and maintaining relationships with clients and journalists, but at an arm's length.
+A large part of our day is building and maintaining relationships with clients and journalists, but at an arm’s length.
 It’s a mutually beneficial understanding for all parties, and the end-goal is usually the same.
 It’s very similar to working with other teams here at Distract, in the way of collaboration and communication.